gvwilson/fiction/maddy-roo/index.md

 "Improbable events have occurred with surprising frequency."

 "Well, this calls for a toast," Mama Roo said.
-She went into the house and emerged a moment later with a bottle of sweet peach juice in one hand, four glasses in the other, and a small rectangle tucked under her arm.
+She went into the house and emerged a moment later with a bottle of peach juice in one hand, four glasses in the other, and a small rectangle tucked under her arm.
 She passed the glasses around